Penn Avenue Arts Initiativešs (PAAI) A-list 6/18/03

 947 Liberty Avenue - June 27, 2003

-no wall productions and EDGE Studio present their sleek new downtown loft
+no wall productions and EDGE Studio present their sleek new downtown loft building.

 James Simon unveils his larger-than-life musicians in the courtyard.